FabricMC/fabric-docs/develop/resource-conditions.md

 A resource condition consists of three parts: a constructor that accepts values, a codec to serialize those values, and a `test` method to handle what to do with them.

-We'll create a new class for the resource condition, named `TagsEmptyResourceCondition`.
-First, create a new `record` that accepts an `Identifier` for the registry and a list of `Identifier`s for the tags:
+We'll create a new class for the resource condition, named `DateMatchesResourceCondition`.
+First, create a new `record` that accepts an `int` for the month, and an `int` for the day:

-<<< @/reference/latest/src/main/java/com/example/docs/conditions/TagsEmptyResourceCondition.java#record
+<<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#record

 Next, add a Codec that reflects what the constructor accepts:

-<<< @/reference/latest/src/main/java/com/example/docs/conditions/TagsEmptyResourceCondition.java#codec
+<<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#codec

-Next, we'll add a `test` method.
-We'll invert the logic from `TagsPopulated`:
+Next, we'll add a `test` method that checks the current date.
+This example is based on the logic the game itself does in `SpecialDates`.

-<<< @/reference/latest/src/main/java/com/example/docs/conditions/TagsEmptyResourceCondition.java#test
+<<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#test

 ### Registering Your Condition {#registering-your-condition}